workingj/LEARN/php.md

 - `get_class()` Ermittelt die Klasse eines Objekts
 - geht auch mit return values

+### public, protected, private

+- **public** can be accessed everywhere.
+- **protected** can be accessed only within the class itself and by inheriting and parent classes.
+- **private** may only be accessed by the class that defines the member.

 ### OOP - Klassen

+- Klassennamen ausgeben mit `PagesModel::class`

 ```php
  class BankAccount